Msnow90/employeeinfo/readme.md

 /:id | PUT | Update an employee based on id
 /:id | DELETE | Delete an employee based on id

+*** Attached to the repo is a postman collection containing all routes necessary for the app.

 ## Security

 Using express-sanitizer to check all incoming data through request urls and data bodies.
+This will cleanup any harmful characters, scripts, etc - to prevent any cross site scripting.
+Or reflected cross site scripting.